Koepel/Fun_with_millis/README.md

 Softly pulse a led with a brightness that is according to the human eye.
 Measure how long something takes with millis() or micros().
 Play a tune without delay, using millis() and a "update" function.
+Detecting when a button is pressed for a short or longer time, or accelerate the increase of a value when a button is pressed longer.